khulnasoft/devkit/docs/rootless.md

 user:100000:65536
 ```

-To change the UID/GID configuration, you need to modify and build the BuildKit image manually.
+To change the UID/GID configuration, you need to modify and build the DevKit image manually.
 ```
 $ vi Dockerfile
 $ make images